Garden Tools and Their Human Admirers

 -Long Handled Branch Trimmer allows us to trim pretty high tree branches from the ground using an elevated blade with a rope handle.
 We have hardwood trees, flowering trees, and plenty of palms.
 This tool comes in handy.w

 I carry small scissors and a tiny pair of pruners, my husband goes nowhere without a pocket knife.
 We can trim small plants, tie plants up and make little repairs along the way.
 We need to cut herbs for dinner and flowers for the house.

 Cutting Herbs For The Kitchen

-For more on Aromatic Culinary Herb s, you may like this article.
+For more on Culinary Herbs, you may like this article.

 -We do love the Hori Hori Knife.
 It is an all-purpose, Japanese garden tool.
 You carry it in a leather holster on your belt and it makes you the Sherriff of the garden.
 It digs like a trowel, plants bulbs, and cuts weeds and roots.
 It has two side blades, one smooth and the other serrated.
 It is even marked off in inches for measuring and planting bulbs.

 We bought one to share and had to get another because we fought over it.
 The two tools we fought over were the Hori Hori knife and the combination bench and kneeler.
 If you are like us, just get two of each and save yourselves some aggravation!